-If hulking shoulders are a goal, muscle this exercise into your workout.
-Do it standing or seated on a bench or stability ball, with weights at your sides.
-Raise one straight arm to the front, up to shoulder level, while turning your palm towards the floor.
-Slowly lower back down.
-Keep an erect torso and neutral wrist position.
-Using one arm at a time makes it easier to keep the back straight.
+Do this move standing or seated on a bench or exercise ball.
+Hold the weights at your sides.
+Raise one straight arm to the front, up to shoulder level, while turning your palm toward the floor.
+If this move causes pain, do not rotate your palms.
+Slowly lower the arm back down.
+Stand straight and keep your wrists in line with your arms.
+Work one arm at a time so it’s easier to keep your back straight.

 Strong Shoulders: Lateral Raise

-This classic move targets the deltoids to create a Popeye-worthy bulge in this rounded area where the upper arm meets the shoulder.
+This classic move targets the deltoid muscles.
 Start with the weights by your sides.
-Contract the abdominals to stabilize your spine.
-Then sweep both arms up to shoulder level to form a "T." Keep the arms relaxed and elbows unlocked.
-Rotate elbows slightly outward to isolate the shoulder muscles.
-Slowly lower back to the starting position.
+Contract your abs to support your back.
+Sweep both arms up to shoulder level to form a "T." Keep your arms relaxed and elbows unlocked.
+Rotate your elbows slightly outward to focus on your shoulder muscles.
+Slowly lower the weights back to the starting spot.

 Tapered Torso: Wide-Grip Pulldown

-Wide-grip pulldowns develop the latissimus dorsi muscle or "lats."
-This back exercise creates the illusion of a narrower waist for that tapered look, says Pire.
-Sit on the pulldown machine and grasp the bar wider than shoulder width.
-Lean back slightly, contract your abs, and bring the bar down to your upper chest.
-Avoid using momentum.
-Pause and slowly return the bar to starting position.
+This back exercise develops the latissimus dorsi muscle or "lats."
+It also makes your waist look narrower.
+Sit on the pulldown machine and grasp the bar wider than shoulder-width.
+Lean back slightly and contract your abs.
+Now bring the bar down to your upper chest.
+Pause and slowly return the bar to the starting position.